moliver28/research-handbook/content/handbook/company/working-groups/feature-testing.md

 The current approach to feature testing, using RSpec and Capybara, has a number of drawbacks:

-* Feature suite provides limited confidence in code changes, fails to catch regressions.
+* Due to lack of coverage or quantity of quarantined specs, the feature suite provides limited confidence in code changes and fails to catch regressions.
 * Low level of stability leads to high frequency of broken master.
 * Limited debugging tools make it difficult to create stable tests and debug flaky ones.
 * Maintenance of tests written in Ruby is the responsibility of Frontend engineers, who may or may not have skill in this language.